18F/hackathons/pages/a11yhack-schedule.md

 * Sue Swenson, Acting Assistant Secretary for Special Education and Rehabilitative Services, US Department of Education, "Who Owns the Records of Americans with Disabilities" [VIDEO]

-* Gregg Venderheiden, Gregg Vanderheiden Ph.D., Director Trace R&D Center, Professor Industrial & Systems Engineering and Biomedical Engineering University of Wisconsin-Madison, Co-Director, Raising the Floor International  and the Global Public Inclusive Infrastructure Project, "Using the cloud to allow everyone (not just programmers) to create solutions for people with disabilities" [Demo]
+* Gregg Vanderheiden, Ph.D., Director Trace R&D Center, Professor Industrial & Systems Engineering and Biomedical Engineering University of Wisconsin-Madison, Co-Director, Raising the Floor International  and the Global Public Inclusive Infrastructure Project, "Using the cloud to allow everyone (not just programmers) to create solutions for people with disabilities" [Demo]

 * Erin Buhler, Ph.D.
 Student, Information Systems, UMBC and Aqueasha Martin, Postdoctoral Research Associate, Information Systems, UMBC, "Accessible Technology Research at UMBC"  [Demo]